vaishnavi-sangal/vaishnavi-sangal/README.md

 - 👋 Hi, I’m Vaishnavi Sangal
-- 👀 I'm a B.TECH student at KIET GROUP OF INSTITUTION pursuing bachelor's degree in Information Technology.Android Ethusiast.
+- 👀 I'm a B.TECH student at KIET GROUP OF INSTITUTION pursuing bachelor's degree in Computer Science And Engineering.Flutter  Ethusiast.

 <!---
 vaishnavi-sangal/vaishnavi-sangal is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.